KapilJ22/ArticlesApp/README.md

 # ArticleApp - REST APIs for creating articles, adding comments to them and liking comments
 #### ( ToDo - Front-End, liking articles and few other misc items. )

-This app is developed using Spring Boot, HSQLDB(In-Memory Database), JPA and Hibernate, Oauth2
+This app is developed using Spring Boot, HSQLDB(In-Memory Database), JPA and Hibernate, Oauth2.

+CI/ CD is implemented with Jenkins and Maven.
+Docker is used to containerize image and run as container.

 # Steps to Setup
 1. Clone the application - git clone https://github.com/drone-cloud/ArticleApp.git